kperusko/cheatsheet/linux.md

 	LocalForward 9999 localhost:10000
 	IdentityFile ~/.ssh/somkeynames.key

-ssh -f -N foobar (open local port fowarding: -f execute in background, -N don't execute remote command)
+ssh -f -N foobar (open local port fowarding: -f execute in background, -N do not execute remote command)

 foobar can be anyname you like LocalForward/IdentityFile is optional